-Notice when others perform a kind act for you and expected nothing in turn?
-It could be as simple as keeping a door open for you while you are running to get out of the rain, or someone helping you lift a heavy load to the trunk of your car.
+Notice when others perform a kind act for you and expect nothing in return.
+It could be as simple as keeping a door open for you while you are running to get out of the rain or helping you lift a heavy load to the trunk of your car.

-As you go through your day and opportunities arise, see what simple acts you can perform to benefit someone else, often without them knowing.
+As you go through your day and opportunities arise, see what simple acts you can perform to benefit someone else, perhaps without them knowing.